ThomasBury/conda-git-pip-proxy/Readme.md

 ssl_verify: path to corp.crt
 ```

-## Step 3 - Put the file in the Anaconda directory
+## Step 3 - Put the file in the Anaconda directory (not needed if you used command line)

 Last, move the `.condarc` file in the Anaconda directory (usually `C:\Anaconda`)